AleksandrVakulenko/COM_listener/README.md

 5) In the script settings:
 - set COM_port_host to the second linked port.
 - set COM_port_device to the port to which the device is connected.
+- set BAUD_rate to the value required for the device to operate properly.

 <img src="pic/matlab_settings.png" width="500" alt="matlab_settings.png" />